maki-it/lexoffice-invoice-upload/README.md

 See `docker-compose.yml` for an example configuration.
 After starting the container once, it will generate a default `config.ini` in the volume `/app/config/`.
 Change the settings and then restart the container.
+You can add as many configuration files as you like to this directory and also name them as you like.